 As a result, Kosovo's leadership was pushed to re-focus on the dialogue process with clearly defined goals, which meant that the talks had to continue but with assurances that Kosovo's territorial integrity would not be put into question.
 This reality was reflected in public statements from Kosovo representatives, who insisted the dialogue had no alternative, and that Prishtina was against "opening of the Ahtisaari package."
+28 state, and Serbia as an independent state."
+30 Thereafter, the agreement was quickly sent to the Parliament for discussion and endorsement.
+During the parliamentary debate, PM Thaçi said the deal "officially ends the parallel structures" in Kosovo, would ensure that Serbs in the north would be integrated into Kosovo institutions, "will work under Kosovo constitutional law and order, and will be part only of [Kosovo] chain of command."
+He also insisted that the agreement ensured that Kosovo's membership bids in all international organizations would be met without further obstructions from Serbia, stating:

 The 2013 April Agreement was met with mixed reactions in Kosovo.
 In Brussels, shortly after the signing of the agreement, then-PM Hashim Thaçi hailed it as "de jure recognition of Kosovo from Serbia."
-After returning to Prishtina, Thaçi held a press conference hailing the agreement as a document that confirmed "Kosovo as an independent state, and Serbia as an independent state."
-Thereafter, the agreement was quickly sent to the Parliament for discussion and endorsement.
-During the parliamentary debate, PM Thaçi said the deal "officially ends the parallel structures" in Kosovo, would ensure that Serbs in the north would be integrated into Kosovo institutions, "will work under Kosovo constitutional law and order, and will be part only of [Kosovo] chain of command."
-He also insisted that the agreement ensured that Kosovo's membership bids in all international organizations would be met without further obstructions from Serbia, stating:
+29 After returning to Prishtina, Thaçi held a press conference hailing the agreement as a document that confirmed "Kosovo as an independent

 "Now Serbia will not be able to encourage others to block [Kosovo] attempts for membership in international organizations.
-Every attempt to obstruct membership in international organizations is in violation of this agreement."
+Every attempt to obstruct membership in international organizations is in violation of this agreement."31

 The Agreement was quickly ratified by the Kosovo Parliament, despite some concerns voiced over the Association of Serb-majority Municipalities - the most important feature of the deal.
-There was a general reluctance toward the April Agreement, but most parties and MPs decided to support the process because of Western involvement.
-LDK representatives in parliament went as far as saying that they
+32 There was a general reluctance toward the April Agreement, but most parties and MPs decided to support the process because of Western involvement.
+LDK representatives in parliament went as far as saying that they supported the agreement in principle because it had "guarantees and support of the USA and EU."
+This sentiment demonstrated that the agreement was essentially voted in not because it was considered of great value, but because it was deemed as necessary for continuous Western support.33